Clean up your filesystem

 You must also copy the example configuration file to

 ~/.config/pushbroom/config or create your own from scratch.

 Check the releases page for the latest release.
-Extract the archive and copy the files to their correct locations:
+Download and extract the archive, then install with pip:

-tar xzf pushbroom-vX.Y.Z.tar.gz cd pushbroom-vX.Y.Z cp bin/pushbroom /usr/local/bin/pushbroom cp pushbroom.conf ~/.config/pushbroom/config
+tar xzf pushbroom-vX.Y.Z.tar.gz cd pushbroom-vX.Y.Z pip install --user . cp pushbroom.conf ~/.config/pushbroom/config

 Pushbroom can be run from the command line using: